 He said the Beta and Gamma variants can partially avoid antibodies and while Delta is “much more contagious” it hasn’t “developed any escape mutations”.

 Recommending that Covid shots should be given to all children, Reddy claimed there is enough evidence to show the jabs are not a threat to under 12s, reports said.
+That said, parents are also advised to secure vaccine shots for their children in preparation for the possible emergence of a more dangerous super-variant of the coronavirus disease.
+Yet given the recent complaints and reports of adverse side effects of certain vaccinations, it’s also understandable that parents are still concerned about the consequences of getting their children vaccinated.

-He went on to say “vaccination breakthroughs” will arrive in the autumn when cases will again increase and could see the return of tough restrictive measures in some countries.
+Lastly, he went on to say “vaccination breakthroughs” will arrive in the autumn when cases will again increase and could see the return of tough restrictive measures in some countries.

 “It is very likely that a new variant will emerge where we can no longer rely solely on vaccination,” Reddy said.